Speaker of the House of Commons (Canada): Election

-On December 2, 2015, Geoff Regan was elected speaker by members of the 42nd Parliament over fellow Liberal candidates Denis Paradis, Yasmin Ratansi and Conservative Bruce Stanton.
-Regan won on the first ballot and is the first speaker from Atlantic Canada in nearly a hundred years since Nova Scotian Edgar Nelson Rhodes in 1922.
+On December 2, 2015, Liberal Geoff Regan was elected speaker by members of the 42nd Parliament over fellow Liberal candidates Denis Paradis, Yasmin Ratansi and Conservative Bruce Stanton.
+He was the first speaker from Atlantic Canada or Nova Scotia in nearly a hundred years since Edgar Nelson Rhodes in 1922.

 Anthony Rota was elected as 37th speaker on December 5, 2019, by winning a ranked ballot between himself, Joël Godin, Carol Hughes, Geoff Regan (the speaker during the previous Parliament), and Bruce Stanton.
-Following Rota's win, the Conservatives said that he had them to thank for his new election, after they decided in a Conservative caucus meeting to unseat Regan as a show of strength to the Liberal minority government.
-They did so by ranking Regan further down on the ranked ballot.
+Following Rota's win, the Conservatives said that he had them to thank for his new election, after they decided in a Conservative caucus meeting to unseat Regan as a show of strength to the Liberal minority government that had obtained from the election that October 21.
+They did so by ranking Regan lower on the ranked ballot.

 Opposition speakers

 The speaker usually comes from among MPs of the governing party.
 But because they cannot vote unless their vote would break a tie and by convention must vote to maintain the status quo (which includes voting confidence in the government), a minority government can slightly weaken the opposition's power by electing an opposition speaker.

 Speakers have been elected from opposition parties during the 1926 tenure of Arthur Meighen's Conservative ministry, the 1979 ministry of Progressive Conservative Joe Clark, and Stephen Harper's Conservative Ministry from 2006 to 2011.
-In the 39th Parliament, three opposition members, Peter Milliken, Diane Marleau and Marcel Proulx, ran for speaker.
-In 1957, when John Diefenbaker took power with a minority Progressive Conservative government, he offered the speaker's chair to Stanley Knowles of the opposition Co-operative Commonwealth Federation – the precursor to the New Democratic Party (NDP) – who declined.
+In the 39th Parliament, opposition members Peter Milliken, Diane Marleau, and Marcel Proulx ran for speaker.
+In 1957, when John Diefenbaker took power with a minority Progressive Conservative government, he offered the speaker's chair to Stanley Knowles of the opposition Co-operative Commonwealth Federation (the precursor to the New Democratic Party, or NDP) who declined.
 So far, every speaker from an opposition party has been a Liberal.
+Louis Plamondon, who served as interim speaker from September 28, 2023 to October 3, 2023 following the resignation of Anthony Rota, was a member of the Bloc Québécois.

 Impartiality

 The speaker is required to perform their office impartially, but does not resign from their party membership upon taking office, as is done in the United Kingdom.
-Speaker Lucien Lamoureux decided to follow the custom of the Speaker of the House of Commons of the United Kingdom and ran in the 1968 election as an independent.
+Speaker Lucien Lamoureux, the 27th holder, decided to follow the custom of the speaker of the British House of Commons and ran in the 1968 election as an independent.
 Both the Liberal Party and the Progressive Conservative Party agreed not to run candidates against him.
 The New Democratic Party, however, declined to withdraw their candidate.
 Lamoureux was re-elected and continued to serve as speaker.
 However, in the 1972 election, the opposition parties did not come to an agreement and ran candidates against him.
 Lamoureux was again returned but no subsequent speakers have repeated his attempt to run as an independent.
 The opposition parties may have chosen not to follow the 1968 precedent because of how close the election was: it produced a Liberal minority government with just two more seats than the Conservatives.